mvaganov/CmdLineAsteroids/notes.md

 `scene`
 black background, 3 rows of labeled white boxes (each white box has 4 smaller gray boxes inside), followed by a text label.
-	2 boxes labeled [x, y], followed by label: "Vec2"
+	2 boxes labeled [x, y], followed by label: `Vec2`
-	4 boxes labeled [Min.x, Min.y, Max.x, Max.y], followed by label: "AABB"
+	4 boxes labeled [Min.x, Min.y, Max.x, Max.y], followed by label: `AABB`
-	3 boxes labeled [x, y, radius], followed by label: "Circle" below these 3 rows is another 1 row, with a white box (with 8 smaller gray boxes inside) 1 box labeled [points], followed by the label "PolygonShape"
+	3 boxes labeled [x, y, radius], followed by label: `Circle` below these 3 rows is another 1 row, with a white box (with 8 smaller gray boxes inside) 1 box labeled [points], followed by the label `PolygonShape`

 `voice`
 These data structures are small and simple in memory.
-Each float taking up only 4 bytes.
-Vec2 is a total of 8 bytes.
-AABB is 16.
-Circle is 12.
-The points array of Polygon is a reference, which is also small, probably 8 bytes.
+Each float taking up only 4 bytes. `Vec2` is a total of 8 bytes. `AABB` is 16. `Circle` is 12.
+The points array of `PolygonShape` is a reference, which is also small, probably 8 bytes.
 Because they are simple in memory, these are written as struct Value types instead of class Reference types.
 A Value type has certain memory advantages.
 A program passes all struct data by value instead of by reference.
 That means all data is copied each time it is used.
 	References are almost always the same size, which is 8 bytes on a 64 bit CPU. the For small structures, especially less than or equal to 8 bytes, passing by value saves a CPU time.